All Episodes

 The scent goes away.

-I feel like I'm in New Orleans in a red light district with this stuff on my hands.
+This stuff feels like I'm in New Orleans in a red light district with this stuff on my hands.

 Anyway, where was I?

-Oh, yes, those uh those who have been closely following the politics of Democrat primaries may have noticed that somebody's missing.
+Those who have been closely following the politics of Democrat primaries may have noticed that somebody's missing.

-I'm not talking about Bob Schrum or the Reverend Sharpton anybody else.
+I'm not talking about Bob Schrum or the Reverend Sharpton, anybody else.

 I'm talking about the white male voter, or at least a certain long-coveted variety thereof.

-He is variously known as NASCAR Dad, a shirt sleeved, straight talking, these colors don't run fellow who votes his cultural values above all else, or Bubba, as Steve Jarding and Dave Mudcat Saunders affectionately call him in their book Foxes in the Hen House.
+He is variously known as NASCAR Dad, a shirt-sleeved, straight-talking, these colors don't run fellow who votes his cultural values above all else, or Bubba, as Steve Jarding and Dave Mudcat Saunders affectionately call him in their book Foxes in the Hen House.

-Start looking on milk cartons for Bubba because he's vanished and not a moment too soon.
+Start looking on milk cartons for Bubba because he's vanished, and not a moment too soon.

-The Democrat obsession with the down home blue-collar white male voter, that heartbreaker who crossed the aisle to the Republicans many decades ago may finally be coming to a merciful end.
+The Democrat obsession with the down-home blue-collar white male voter, that heartbreaker who crossed the aisle to the Republicans many decades ago, may finally be coming to a merciful end.

 Get rid of those hicks.

-I want you people to know this is you, you Bubba's out there, as defined by this guy and other Democrats, you NASCAR types, you Southern Hayseed Hicks.
+The simplest explanation for Bubba's absence to date, I want you people to know this is you, you Bubbas out there, as defined by this guy and other Democrats, you NASCAR types, you southern hayseed hicks.

 This is what they've always thought of you.

-They don't like you, they don't want you in their party.
+They don't want you in their party.

-They are embarrassed to have you amongst them, and this guy's letting it be known.
+They are embarrassed to have you amongst them.

 The simplest explanation for Bubba's absence to date is that none of the 2008 Democrat contenders provides an obvious home for his vote.

-Despite accusations that Hillary Clinton is prone to dropping her G's when talking to rural or southern audiences, it's difficult to imagine the former first lady making overt appeals to a group that regards her with something verging on rabid disgust.
+Despite accusations that Hillary Clinton is prone to dropping her Gs when talking to rural or southern audiences, it's difficult to imagine the former First Lady making overt appeals to a group that regards her with something verging on rabid disgust.

 But the underlying reason may be demographics.

-In 1952, according to calculations performed by Emory University political scientist Alan Obramowitz for Salon.
+In 1952, according to calculations performed by Emory University political scientist Alan Abramowitz for Salon, 1952, Salon didn't exist.

-Oh, they did the calculations now for 1950.
+Oh, they did the calculations now for 1952.

 Anyway, white males were nearly half the American electorate.